CCI-Tools/cate/README.md

 The most up-to-date list of module requirements is found in the project's `setup.py` file.
 Do not install now, please read further first.

-It is recommended to install ECT into an isolated Python 3 environment, because this approach avoids clashes with existing versions of ECT's 3rd-party module requirements.
+As stated above, we recommend installing ECT into an isolated Python 3 environment, because this approach avoids clashes with existing versions of ECT's 3rd-party module requirements.
 We recommend using Conda ([Miniconda](http://conda.pydata.org/miniconda.html) or [Anaconda](https://www.continuum.io/downloads)) which will usually also avoid platform-specific issues caused by module native binaries.